|

 House Spiders above.
 We identified those found in the bushes with lighter brown

-colour as Brown House Spider, those found near houses with darker brown
+colour as Brown House Spider, those found with larger size and darker brown

 colour as Black House Spiders.
 We have more pictures and information about Brown